 Most streamside areas within Lantau North Country Park are thick woodlands with diverse flora.
 Common species are Hong Kong Gordonia (Gordonia axillaris), Rhododendrons and Azaleas, Orchids, Schima (Schima superba), Chinese Alangium (Alangium chinense), Wax Tree (Rhus succedanea), Uvaria (Uvaria macrophylla) and Hong Kong Asarum (Asarum hongkongense).

 North Lantau is also home to Hong Kong's many iconic rare animals.
 Prime examples are the Chinese White Dolphins (Sousa chinensis) which are active in the western waters.
 "Dolphins in the Waves" is a famous sight of the park.
 These adorable animals always draw a big crowd on weekends and holidays.
-Other wildlife found locally include common mammals like the Chinese Ferret Badger (Melogale moschata), Red Muntjac (Muntiacus muntjac) and Eurasian Wild Pig (Sus scrofa); reptiles like Burmese Python (Python molurus bivittatus) and Blue-tailed Skink (Eumeces quadrilineatus); as well as the Hong Kong Newt (Paramesotriton hongkongensis), a native amphibian first recorded in Hong Kong and often found resting in hill streams and rock pools.
+Other wildlife found locally include common mammals like the Chinese Ferret Badger (Melogale moschata) and Red Muntjac (Muntiacus muntjac); reptiles like Burmese Python (Python molurus bivittatus) and Blue-tailed Skink (Eumeces quadrilineatus); as well as the Hong Kong Newt (Paramesotriton hongkongensis), a native amphibian first recorded in Hong Kong and often found resting in hill streams and rock pools.
 If you happen to visit in the cooler months, you might see newts of both sexes congregating by the stream, or even see mating males fighting over females.

 The 6.5 km Fa Mun Traditional Path starts at Dong Shan Fa Mun.
 It trails through Po Lam Monastery, Lo Han Monastery, Shek Mun Kap, Shek Lau Po and Wong Ka Wai to end at the Ma Wan Chung Ferry Pier.
 Scenery along the way is sylvan and refreshing, with forests and hill streams to soothe your body and soul.
 There is also an aerial view of the Hong Kong International Airport and a chance to visit famous ancient temples.